beberlei/litecqrs-php/README.md

 command/event handler was executed successfully.

 ### CRUD

+While normally CRUD and CQRS don't match, if you use Doctrine as a primary data-source in the write model then with PHPs dynamic capabilities, you can decently do CRUD with LiteCQRS and this plugin.

 Using ``AggregateResource`` abstract class or the ``CrudCreatable``, ``CrudUpdatable`` and ``CrudDeletable`` traits you can implememnt CRUD functionality.
 This is possible to three commands: